robert-kel-tg/iterators-1/README.md

 * the current iterator key;
 * the iterator object;

-#### query()
+#### queryIterator()

-The `query` method prepares and issues queries on the Iterator.
+The `queryIterator` method prepares and issues queries on the Iterator.
 It returns an `Iterator` that represents the result that you can further manipulate as you wish.

 ### A concrete example to sum it all